datacouncil/dcnyc19/databases.md

 AsterixDB could also be an interesting topic, also for the connection with academia (cf. http://www.odbms.org/blog/2019/01/on-sql-and-couchbase-n1ql-for-analytics-interview-with-mike-carey/) (@annaheim)

-At a high level, would like to explore a topic around the key differences between MongoDB, CockrochDB, and other off-the-shelf databases where most of the core technology is the same.
-Would also like to learn the best use cases for a specific db and why that company's db is the best fit for that use case.
+At a high level, would like to explore a topic around the key differences between MongoDB, CockroachDB, and other off-the-shelf databases where most of the core technology is the same.
+Would also like to learn the best use cases for a specific db and why that company's db is the best fit for that use case. (@albertc44)